adonisjs/v5-docs/content/cookbooks/socketio-with-adonisjs.md

 ```
 :::

-Next, let's create a service class that will be responsible for starting the socketio server and also provide us a reference to it.
+Next, let's create a service class responsible for starting the socketio server and provide us a reference to it.

 The code for the service can be anywhere inside your codebase.
-I personally prefer keeping it inside `./app/Services` directory.
+I prefer keeping it inside the `./app/Services` directory.

 ```ts
 // title: app/Services/Ws.ts